oba-nijesu/oba-nijesu/README.md

 - 👋 Hi, I’m @oba-nijesu
-- 👀 I’m a Data Analyst
+- 👀 I’m a Data Scientist/Predictive Ml Specialist
-- 🌱 I’m currently working on Data Visualization
+- 🌱 I’m currently working on projects to perfect my resume
-- 💞️ I’m looking to collaborate on Data Analysis works
+- 💞️ I’m looking to work with companies on their projects and derive insights in data to make life easier.
 - 📫 How to reach me @adeyemoobanijesu@gmail.com

 <!---